kumahq/kuma/docs/proposals/app-metrics.md

        ...
 ```

+## Use existing prometheus tags

+Prometheus on K8s uses annotation `prometheus.io/{path/port/scrapping}`, we might use it to map them for kuma specifc
+annotations that are going to be used to scrap endpoints.
+At the begging we might not implement this feature but in future we might get this.

+## Labels

+We are not going to change any metric's label so stats from applications are going to be unchanged.

 ### How to get information about path/port for `kuma-dp` to expose metrics?

  * Bootstrap config is going to return information about path/part.
 This configuration is going to be static and won't be possible to change it during application runtime.